Wilson, Keppel and Betty: International celebrity

 The act came to Britain to appear at the London Palladium for a few weeks in 1932 and stayed permanently.
 Over the years there were between 8 and 12 'Bettys', most of these appearing during the act's later years: Betty Knox retired from the act in 1941 to go into journalism, becoming a war correspondent during the Second World War, and reporting on the Nuremberg trials for three years as a correspondent for the London Evening Standard.
 She was among the first to report the suicide of Hermann Göring.

 Their "Cleopatra's Nightmare" routine was performed in 1936 in Berlin and condemned by Joseph Goebbels as indecent.
 In the UK they were regarded as one of the best 'speciality acts' – acts designed to balance and support the star of a variety programme.
 Typically these acts would last about ten minutes, and be repeated twelve times a week (matinee and evening performance, every day except Sunday) in variety theatres all over the country.
 A fine example of the "Cleopatra's Nightmare" routine can be seen in the Harold Baim film Starlight Serenade.

 Knox's daughter, Patsy Knox, took over as 'Betty' in 1942, staying with the act until 1950.
 The trio, in its various line-ups, appeared at the Royal Variety Performance in 1933, 1945 and 1947.

 In 1950 they appeared at the London Palladium on the same bill as Frank Sinatra.
-They toured all over the world, performing at shows in London, Europe, India, America, the Far East and Near East, Australia, Scandinavia and South Africa.
+They toured all over the world, performing at shows in Britain, Europe, India, America, the Far East and Near East, Australia, Scandinavia and South Africa.
 They finally retired in 1962 after a performance in Great Yarmouth.

 Betty Knox died in 1963 at her home in Düsseldorf in Germany, where she had lived since the end of World War II.
-Jack Wilson moved into Brinsworth House, a retirement home for showbusiness personalities, where he died in 1970.
+Jack Wilson moved into Brinsworth House, a retirement home for showbusiness personalities in Twickenham, London, where he died in 1970.
 Joe Keppel died in St. Finbarr's Hospital in his native Cork in Ireland in 1977.
 Patsy Knox died in 1984 in Pearland, Texas, USA.

 Legacy

 A pop art sculpture of the trio, The Sand Dancers made by Nicholas Monro for the Sands Hotel, Edinburgh, is now part of the Treadwell Collection.
 A simplified rendition of their sand dance was performed by Matt Berry and Harry Peacock in the 'Bob a Job' episode of Toast of London, broadcast on 9 December 2015.
 Steve Martin's "Funky Tut" routine, broadcast on "Saturday Night Live" on 22 April 1978, owes much to their sand dance.

+A brief interpretation of the sand dance appeared in a Morecambe and Wise sketch featuring Dame Glenda Jackson as Cleopatra.

 The trio's first biography, Wilson, Keppel and Betty: Too Naked for the Nazis by Alan Stafford, was published by Fantom Publishing in 2015.
 The book won the Bookseller/Diagram Prize for Oddest Title of the Year 2016.